 Frigate bird.
 North Seymour Island.

 Adios Ecuador.
+Thank you (for everything).
 New York City, I’m coming home.

 Last morning in the Galapagos.
 North Seymour Island at 6am.